 For those who want a supported cycle tour along the river, ACE Adventure offers a seven-night, eight-day tour along sections of the route between Belgrade and Kladovo for €770.
 This is available between June and October, and takes in Smedervo, Skorenovac (the most southerly Hungarian community in Europe), Golubac and Lepenski Vir, is fully van-supported, and enables clients to cycle as little or as much as they wish.
 A self-guided option is available from €560.

 Ready to slip into some lycra?
-Get 10% off our new Serbia guide here:
+Check out our Serbia guide here: